jimandreas/ARC-AGI-adaptive-algorithms/README.md

 where they have the same cell count input to output (the majority at 263 / 400 = 66%) or they get smaller (102 / 400 = 25.5%) or bigger (36 / 400 = 9%).

+## Part 2

+A graphical representation of the training examples is now implemented.
+This work is continuing.

 ![LOGO HERE](/docs/images/logo.png)

+[^ARCAGI] Abstraction and Reasoning Corpus for Artificial General Intelligence (ARC-AGI)